jdelano0310/local_manifests/README.md

 # local_manifests
-different manifests used to build with
+These are XML contents I've used to build ResurrectionRemix and PAC-ROM.
+Obviously the newer the android version the more WIP the file will be.